Bowel Cancer Treatments

 Below we talk about some of the common treatments available for bowel cancer, as with any condition, it is vital that you discuss your treatment in depth with your healthcare team.
 You should always speak to them if you have any questions or concerns, no matter how small they may seem.

 Surgery is the most common way of treating bowel cancer.
 The operation you have will depend on the location, size and stage of your tumour.
 Some operations may require you to have a stoma (an opening on your abdomen to allow waste to exit) either temporarily or permanently.

-These operations may be performed laparoscopically (by keyhole) or open surgery.
+Bowel Cancer Surgery may be performed laparoscopically (by keyhole) or open surgery.
 Your surgeon will explain the best option for you.

+As an early treatment for bowel cancer, this may be an option.
 If you cancer has been caught very early and the tumour is still very small, a local resection may be performed which involves inserting a very small flexible tube (colonoscope) into the bowel to remove the tumour.
 This will then be examined and graded by a specialist to decide whether any further treatment is necessary.